 TWIST BIOREGIONAL WORKSTREAM

-The TWIST Bioregional Workstream explores how investing for systems change can be rooted more deeply in place—aligning capital with the ecological, cultural, and social systems that sustain life.
-It brings together practitioners, investors, and community leaders who are experimenting with bioregional approaches to finance, governance, and collaboration.
-Rather than offering a fixed model, the workstream serves as a space for collective learning, exploration, and field-building.
+The TWIST Bioregional Workstream explores how investing for systems change can be rooted more deeply in place, aligning capital with the ecological, cultural, and social systems that sustain life.
+It brings together practitioners, investors, and community leaders who are connected to a Place and actively explore bioregional approaches to finance, governance, and collaboration.
+Rather than offering a fixed model, the workstream is a space for collaboration, shared learning and field-building.

 A Shift Toward Place-Based Systems Change